 From Criticism to Connection

 Scrutiny is hard to take, and critical words are hard to hear.
 But if your teenager is coming to you wanting to talk about it, hearing them is an important part of transitioning to adulthood.
 “I would see it as a positive,” McConville says, explaining that if one of his clients disclosed trouble reconciling events from their childhood he would ask, “Have you thought about going to your parents and telling them how you feel?”

 McConville stresses that if you’re hearing this criticism for the first time from your child, take it seriously.
 Look for the validity in it because if you can see that, you can offer a sincere apology and begin to move forward in understanding.

 Get Yourself Some Support

-Your teen may be an emerging adult, but they are still not your peer.
+Your teen may be transitioning to adulthood, but they are still not your peer.
 Conversations will still be very one-sided.
 McConville says, “The task at hand is to listen thoughtfully so you can validate as best you can.”
 That’s hard when it hurts.

 Find someone else to talk to who will listen to your perspective.
 Your teen may not be ready to hear that you fell short as a parent because of struggles happening in your own life.
 “You need someone to support you so you can turn back to your teen and say, ‘I really want to understand how this was painful for you,’” McConville says.